yehlincho/Protein-Hunter/README.md

 🛠️ You can provide your initial designs as input and further improve their structures by iteratively redesigning and predicting them.
 Repeat as needed for optimal results!

 See the code in `refiner.ipynb` for example usage.

+For example, you can generate a design using Boltzgen, take the final output, and refine it further using the iterative pipeline.

 ---